 This practice will help you when it is time to draw the negative of the reference image rather than the subject’s contour.

 Do not be too concerned about drawing shadows at this point.
 I will be discoursing light, shadows, and value changes in more detail in the future.

 You know something looks off but can you identify the problem?

-The mind is amazing and knows how something is supposed to look.
-If a subject you are looking at is not correct you will know it.
-You might not know exactly what the problem is but you will be able to identify that something is not right.
+The mind knows how something is supposed to look.
+If a subject you are looking at is not correct, you will know it.
+You might not know precisely what the problem is, but you will be able to identify that something is not correct.

 Even people who are not artists will be able to tell that something is wrong.
-They will not be able to explain what it is but they will know that something is not correct.
+They will not be able to explain what it is but will know something is incorrect.